-Okay, but that doesn’t actually mean it’s hard to define.
-Yes, it’s complex, but here’s what I have found to be a pretty clear definition:
+While it is complex, here’s what I have found to be a pretty clear definition:

 That’s what your culture is.
-Obviously it has several components.
-The first three—words, actions, and thoughts—represent the human side of where your culture comes from.
+Obviously, it has several components.
+The first three — words, actions and thoughts — represent the human side of where your culture comes from.
 It’s how your people talk, it’s what they do, and it’s even how they think.
-The tangible “stuff” refers to things like dress code, office design, and even where you hold your annual meeting.
-I’ll be writing several posts about tangible culture later, actually.
+The tangible “stuff” refers to things like dress code, office design and even where you hold your annual meeting.

-But for now, let’s focus on words.
 A big part of your culture is the words you use to describe it.
 Human beings understand the world through stories, so you’ve got a story you tell about who you are and what it’s like to work there.
 Certainly when a candidate shows up for an interview, you’ll tell that story.
-But it also exists in your strategic planning documents, your mission statement, your core values (if you have them), and even your policy documents.
-All those sources have important implications on what is valued internally, and that’s the heart of the culture.
+But it also exists in your strategic planning documents, your mission statement, your core values (if you have them) and even your policy documents.
+Each one has an important implication on what is valued internally, and that’s the heart of organizational culture.

-So does part of your association’s story include being “member focused” or “member driven?”
+Does part of your association’s story include being “member-focused” or “member-driven?”
 Great.
-So do all those internal documents truly reflect that?
-You may not realize that the words in your strategic plan or your policy documents are basically instructing your staff to value other things significantly more than they should value the members.
+But do all your internal documents truly reflect that?
+You may not realize the words in your strategic plan or your policy documents are basically instructing your staff to value other things significantly more than they should value members.
 And to be honest, those other documents might be right.
 You’ll have to figure that out, but either way you need to make sure you’re consistent when it comes to being clear about what is valued.

-And, of course, the next piece—actions—also plays into the mix.
-As they say, actions speak louder than words, so let’s say that your culture values people taking initiative, making their own decisions, and really being able to “own” their jobs.
+And, of course, the next piece — actions — also plays into the mix.
+As they say, actions speak louder than words, so let’s say your culture values people taking initiative, making their own decisions and really being able to “own” their jobs.
 Sounds good, doesn’t it?
-So think about how you would react when you as a leader go to your direct reports to ask them about a project, and they tell you that it’s already been shipped out.
+So think about how you would react when you as a leader go to your direct reports to ask them about a project, and they tell you it’s already been shipped out.
 It’s live on the web site.
-It’s already gone out in an email to ALL the members.
+It’s already gone out in an email to all the members.

-That’s why you need to be much more serious about your culture, because it is probably driving behavior in ways that you don’t even realize.
+That’s why you need to be much more serious about your culture, because it is probably driving behavior in ways you don’t even realize.
 The more you can align your culture with the behaviors that drive your success, the better off you’ll be.
-And that’s the topic for my next post.